-Hi, this is Mayor Sefatia Romeo Theken with news about phase 3 reopening plans as well as some important community updates.
+Hi, this is Mayor Sefatia Romeo Theken with some important community updates.

 2020 beach parking stickers will be required for resident access into Stage Fort Park and beach lots as of Saturday, August 1.
 Applications are available on the City’s website or outside the Warren Street entrance at Gloucester City Hall.
 Same day processing has been suspended but stickers are now available for in-person pick-up by 2 p.m. the next afternoon.
 Residents who prefer next day pick up must note that on their application otherwise your sticker will be mailed out.